tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 ## Katarzyna Szymielewicz

-"Privacy is a matter of organising things in your life.
+Privacy is a matter of organising things in your life.
 It is a vital part of feeling you have control over your life.
 This is what is understood of the term by the legal world.

 Mark Zuckerberg famously said [the age of privacy is over](http://www.theguardian.com/technology/2010/jan/11/facebook-privacy).
 He said people will give up privacy for popularity.
-This is a gross misundaerstanding of what privacy is.
-Privacy is not about hiding (see above definition) and is just designed to promote Facebook's business model which makes money from users sharing.
+This is a gross misunderstanding of what privacy is.
+Privacy is not about hiding (see above definition) and his statement was just designed to promote Facebook's business model which makes money from users sharing.

-## You data in other hands
+## Your data in other hands

 ### Large corporations gathering data on you